jesuslopezpino/ExampleQuery/README.md

 }
 ```

+## Second Usage (With reference)

+TODO

+## Custom fields

+TODO

 ## UniqueException

-ExampleQuery returns UniqueException when a unique constraint is violated, this is because the rely on that should be part of database.
-A unique exception contains: the entity instance that violated the constraint, the class of the entity, the `@UniqueException` annotation instance and a detailed message. `ServiceImpl` needs that the uk will be defined inside the annotation `@Table` unique constraints array.
+ExampleQuery returns `UniqueException` when a unique constraint is violated, this is because the rely on that constraint should be part of database.
+To consider that behavior part as save action exception, it will be easier for developer to identify that exception and the involved fields and values.

+A unique exception contains: the entity instance that violated the constraint, the class of the entity, the `@UniqueException` annotation instance and a detailed message. `ServiceImpl` needs that the uk constraint name will be defined inside the annotation `@Table` unique constraints array.

 ```java
 @Entity